 A health and safety policy and risk assessment was in place at the practice.
 This identified the risks to patients and staff who attended the practice.
 The risks had been identified and control measures put in place to reduce them.
-We saw that one of the dental nurses had carried out a health and safety self-assessment audit.
-This included checks for slips, trips and falls, whether there was adequate ventilation and checks of computer monitor screens.
-This audit was carried out on an annual basis.

 There were policies and procedures in place to manage risks at the practice.
-These included infection prevention and control, fire evacuation procedures and risks associated with Hepatitis B. We saw that one of the dental nurses conducted regular fire checks to ensure that any risks were appropriately managed.
-They also conducted bi-annual fire drills.
+These included fire, wet floors, hot instruments, pregnant workers and risks associated with Hepatitis B.

 The practice maintained a file relating to the Control of Substances Hazardous to Health 2002 (COSHH) regulations, including substances such as disinfectants, and dental materials in use in the practice.
 The practice identified how they managed hazardous substances in its health and safety and infection control policies and in specific guidelines for staff, for example in its blood spillage and waste disposal procedures.
-The COSHH folder was reviewed every year by one of the dental nurses to check whether any new hazards had been identified for the substances included in the folder.
-Any new materials or substances would be added to the COSHH folder and staff would be made aware of any particular precautions associated with it.
+The COSHH folder was well laid out by where the substances were kept in the practice, for example, the surgeries, decontamination room or staff room.